 Nancy Treser-Osgood, Senior Director of Alumni Relations, and Brad Tharpe, Director of Career Services, present the resources for identifying Pitzer alumni and discuss the best techniques to utilize when networking with the Pitzer community.
 View webinar.

-2. Career Assessments (MBTI and Strong Interest Inventory) with a Career Counselor:
+2. Career Assessments (MBTI, Strong Interest Inventory and CliftonStrengths) with a Career Counselor:

 Make an appointment through Handshake or call the Career Services office (909) 621-8519.
 Follow Alumni Registration instructions

 Do you have a job or internship to post?

 Fill out and submit the Post a job/internship form.

 Can you offer a job shadowing experience to a student?
 Please read the information on Winter Break Job Shadowing Program.

 5. How-to Guides: Resume, Interviewing, Job Search and Internships

 6. Graduate and Professional School

 Are you considering graduate or professional school?